mrizvic/ipcountry/README.md

 http://www-public.imtbs-tsp.eu/~maigron/RIR_Stats/index.html

 So I wrote parser for some files on ftp.ripe.net which extracts data and creates large amount of .txt.
 Each files contains IP address pools for specific country, operator and ip address family.
-There are two variants of output files.
+There are three variants of output files.
 Lets see some examples:
 ```
 ...
 SI-ipv4.txt